KasperskyLab/hrtng/readme.md

   * Ali Rahbar, Ali Pezeshk and Elias Bachaalany [GraphSlick plugin](https://github.com/lallousx86/GraphSlick)
   * Markus Gaasedelen [AVX support for the Hex-Rays x64 Decompiler](https://github.com/gaasedelen/microavx)

+The plugin requires Hex-Rays decompiler presence in your IDA installation.
+Only latest version of IDA is supported and evolves.
+However the plugin can be compiled with IDA SDK >= 7.3 but new features and fixes have been added for a newer IDA version are not tested with old versions.

 ## Features of the plugin:
+There is no one place in menu where all functionality of the plugin grouped together.
+The plugin's menu items placed closer to logically related standard IDA & Hex-Rays decompiler functions.
+Messages, menu items, popup windows and dialog boxes belong to this plugin are marked with "`[hrt]`" prefix.

 ### Automation
   * [Pull up comments from disasm to pseudocode view](doc/pull-cmt.md)